Nadine2016/knative/deploy-job.md

 1. After your project is in **Active** status, click the name of your project on the Projects page.
 2. From the Components page, click **Job definition** to create the job definition.
-3. From the Create job definition page, provide a name for your job definition name and a container image.
+3. From the Create job definition page, provide a name for your job definition and a container image.
 You can also modify default runtime settings.
 4. Click **Create**.

 ### Creating a job definition with the CLI